sictweb/bti425-2020/notes/intro-web-services.md

 Although JSON is historically derived from JavaScript object literals, there are a few notable differences to programmers who are new to JSON:

 * In JSON, each property name must be surrounded by quotes (typically double-quotes).
-In pure JavaScript, this is optional.
+In pure JavaScript, this is optional for single-word property names.

 * In JSON, there is no Date type.
 Dates are expressed as strings, almost always in ISO 8601 format.
 In contrast, JavaScript does have a Date object (not a *type*, but an *object*).